 Karlovy Vary was a very pleasant surprise to us when we stopped for a visit.
-We had absolutely no idea what to expect or what there was to know about Karlovy Vary and did not know much about the things to do in Karlovy Vary or the things there were to see.
+We had absolutely no idea what to expect or what there was to know about Karlovy Vary, the things to do in Karlovy Vary or the things there were to see.
 When we drove in and saw a first glimpse of the beautiful and colourful architecture, we immediately decided to stay over for two days and take time to explore the city.
 Karlovy Vary is also often called Carlsbad, or Karlsbad in German.

-We visited Karlovy Vary as part of our road trip from Belgium via Prague to Budapest.
+We visited Karlovy Vary as part of our road trip from Belgium.
+We drove from Karlovy Vary to Prague and afterwards we went from Prague to Budapest via Vienna.
 Karlovy Vary was like nothing we had seen before.
 The amount of elegant buildings housing the legendary spas, all in various pastel colours and almost countless.

 A brief history of Karlovy Vary Czech Republic